Solutions-Artisan/all-about-paws-pet-spa/src/pages/sections/index.md

 author: 'Debi'
 ---

-All About Paws Pet Spa LLC. is a locally owned business providing full-service dog grooming.
+All About Paws Pet Spa, LLC. is a locally owned business providing full-service dog grooming.
 My core belief is that every animal is unique and requires customized treatment.
 While many pets come in with tails wagging in happy anticipation of being groomed,